EvoLib/evo-lib/examples/09_interactive_envs/02_jumper/README.md

 Compared with LineFollower, this task is less about continuous correction and more about choosing the right moment for an action.

-This makes it useful before introducing more complex environments such as:

-- FlappyBird
-- LunarLander
-- Pong
-- multi-agent simulations